 14. Is it possible for a dry cough to turn into a chesty cough?

 Yes.
-In the case of a common cold, there are often different cough phases: first there can be a dry cough, which can later turn more and more into a chesty cough.
+In the case of a common cold, there are often different cough phases: first there can be a dry cough, which can later turn more and more into a chesty cough3.
 The chesty cough can once again be followed by a dry cough, which then might last for a longer time-period.
-Please see your doctor if your cough lasts longer than one week.
+Please see your doctor if your cough lasts longer than 5 days.

 15. At what point should I see a doctor about a cough?

 Whether you should consult a doctor is dependent on the individual situation.
-In general, contact a doctor if your cough lasts longer than about a week, if you have a fever, or if you have persistent chest pain or difficulty breathing.
+In general, contact a doctor if your cough lasts longer than 5 days, if you have a fever, or if you have persistent chest pain or difficulty breathing.
 See your doctor immediately if you are coughing up blood.